 This information is vital to understanding which ads and keywords are working, and which ones aren’t.

-Keeping track of the success of your Google Ads campaigns is key to ensuring you’re getting the most out of your budget, or ROAS (return on ad spend).
 With your budget at stake, you want to be sure that your advert is reaching the right audience and encouraging them to take the desired action, right?

 To make sure your GCLID tracking is working, you just need to enable auto-tagging in your Google Ads account.
 Here’s how to check it’s set up correctly, and enable auto-tagging: